wix/cli-app-templates/stock-countdown/README.md

     npm run dev
     ```

+    The development environment is set up for hot reloading, so any changes you make to your code will be reflected in the browser.

+### Test the app
-    This will prompt you with a CLI menu.

-1. Press **E** to open a browser window with your site editor in your local development environment.
+1. After setting up the local development environment, the CLI will prompt you with a menu.
+Press **E** to open a browser window with your site editor in your local development environment.

 1. In the editor, navigate to your **Products** page, then find the widget containing the plugin slot as shown in the image below.
 Learn more about [plugin slots](https://dev.wix.com/docs/build-apps/develop-your-app/extensions/site-extensions/site-plugins/supported-wix-app-pages/about-slots).